 1. Pass A Solvency Resolution

-In order to pass a solvency resolution, the majority of the company’s directors must agree that the company will be able to pay its debts when they are due.
-This must be completed within 2 months of your company’s annual review date.
+This step requires the majority of your company’s directors to formally agree that the company will be able to pay its debts when they fall due.
+The solvency resolution must be passed within two months of your company’s annual review date, and a record of the resolution should subsequently be kept in your company files.
+For more detailed guidance on director responsibilities, see our article on New Company Director Duties.

 1. Pay Your Annual Review Fee